 Start Your Application Test

-And that’s is it, you have installed and successfully created a test project.
+And that is, you have installed and successfully created a test project.

 Comments and Conclusion